Satnam-420/AI-ML-Documented/README.md

-# AI ML Journey
+# AI ML and Data SciencenJourney
-My journey learning and building projects in AI and Machine Learning.
+My journey learning and building projects in AI, Machine Learning and Data Science.